abhi3700/evm-playground/libs/hardhat/README.md

 * `npx hardhat test` - runs all the files in the folder
 * `npx hardhat test ./test/Greeter-test.js` - runs particularly the file
 * [testing for selected `describe` inside `*.js` file, add `.only`](https://mochajs.org/#exclusive-tests)
+* `npx hardhat node` - start a hardhat node at an address

 ### OpenZeppelin
 * `$ npm install @openzeppelin/contracts`